Sonata-Sonatina Festival

 For Non-Members

-If you have previously created a Member Portal account for other NSMTA events, you may log in using your existing username and password.
-A $25 non-member fee will apply.
+• If you have previously created a Member Portal account for another NSMTA event, you may log in using your existing username and password.

-If you have not yet created a Member Portal account, please complete the Non-Member Portal Account Request Form (found below).
-You will receive an email from admin@nsmta.org with setup instructions.
-Once your account is activated, you may follow the same registration steps outlined for NSMTA members.
-Note: All SSF registrations must go through the teacher and not the parent.
+• If you have not yet created a Member Portal account, please complete the Non-Member Portal Account Request Form (found below).
+You will receive an email from admin@nsmta.org with instructions to set up your account.

 See Festival Rules and Requirements for more information.